View of the playing field at Lumen Field, home of the Seattle Seahawks - Picture: Mark Whitt

 ARROWHEAD STADIUM

-Today, after over five decades of existence, Arrowhead Stadium remains one of the most popular stadiums in the NFL.
-The history of the club began in Dallas when they were known as the Texans.
-Owner Lamar Hunt moved the team to Kansas City in 1963, renaming them the Chiefs.
-For nearly a decade, the Chiefs
+After more than five decades, Arrowhead Stadium remains one of the NFL’s most iconic and intimidating venues.
+The franchise’s history began in Dallas as the Texans before founder Lamar Hunt relocated the team to Kansas City in 1963 and renamed them the Kansas City Chiefs.
+For nearly a decade, the Chiefs shared aging Municipal Stadium